 For the rest of the world, well, Amazon, as it so often does, leaves you out of the cold.

 How cold?
 Well, even though I publish with Amazon KDP, I still have no way of subscribing to Kindle Unlimited because I don’t live in a KU country.
-Hhmmpphh!

 Luckily, there is still a publishing world outside of Amazon.

-As with any decision to use a small publisher, be careful, do your background research and don’t rush into signing a contract until your totally convinced it is a fair arrangement.
+Do your background research, and don’t rush into signing an exclusivity contract until you are convinced it is a fair arrangement concerning your audio rights.

-It might seem a bit steep, but Amazon ACX offers between 20 and 40% net royalties, so 50-50 is not too bad.
+It might seem a bit steep, but Amazon ACX offers between 20 and 40% net royalties.
+So 50-50 is not too bad.

 Here is a link to the steps you need to take.

-Simply from a practical point of view, audiobooks are convenient for book buyers as they allow them to consume a book while doing other things.
+From a practical point of view, audiobooks are convenient for book buyers as they allow them to consume a book while doing other things.

-Depending on where you live, investigate the options available to you and give some thought to how you can self-publish audiobooks.
+Depending on where you live, investigate the options available to you, and give some thought to how you can self-publish audiobooks.

 However, as with all new markets, getting in early is always better than arriving late.